venix1/crowfall-data/README.md

 **USAGE**: `node scripts/fill-fields.js`

+## tagging.js
+Output possible matches for tagging lexicon.

+**USAGE**: `node scripts/tagging.js`

+## validate.js
+Checks the json data for valid data types.
+Validates correct cast, targetting, and type values are used, prevents from mispellings.
+Checks that all items in `powers` node actually exist.

+**USAGE**: `node scripts/validate.js`

 ## validate-ids.js
 Validates the ids for all the files in the data directory.
 If there are errors, it will print them to stderr and write them to a "id-errors.txt" file.